marekStef/decentralised-storage-system/apps/calendar_app/README.md

 To read about this application, please consult [this](https://marekstef.github.io/storage-system-documentation/docs/example-apps/calendar-pro/walkthrough) documentation.
 If the link to the documentation does not work for some reason, the whole documentation project resides at the root of this main repository.

-## Introduction

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started With Docker

-Navigate to this directory in your terminal and run `docker-compose up --build`.
+Navigate to this directory in your terminal and run `docker compose up --build -d`.
 Calendar application shoud be accessible at `http://localhost:5000`.
-You can change the port in mapping inside `docker-compose.yml`.
+You can change the port in mapping inside `docker-compose.yml` for this project.

 ## Getting Started Without Docker